Fitus/Zaloha2.sh/DOCUMENTATION.md

                     equal sizes and SHA-256 hashes.
 Calculation of the hashes might dramatically slow down Zaloha.
 If additional updates of files result from this comparison, they will be executed in step Exec5.
-This option is available in both Local and Remote Backup Modes.
+This option is available in all three modes (Local, Remote Source and Remote Backup).

 <b>--noUnlink</b>      ... never unlink multiply linked files in &lt;backupDir&gt; before
                     writing to them